Businesses

 P0807 purpose code: Complete guide for Indian software exporters

 Exporting software or IT services from India?
-You need the P0807 purpose code.
+You will typically use the P0807 purpose code.
+India's technology services exports crossed $200 billion in FY24, according to NASSCOM — and every dollar of that revenue requires correct purpose code classification to flow smoothly through the banking system.
 This code tells your bank and RBI that the payment you're receiving is for off-site software exports—work performed entirely in India for foreign clients.

-Using the wrong code delays payments and creates compliance issues.
-This guide explains exactly when to use P0807, how it differs from P0802, what SOFTEX requirements apply, and how to avoid common mistakes.
+New to RBI purpose codes?
+Our guide to purpose codes and international money transfers explains the system from scratch.
+This guide explains exactly when to use P0807, how it differs from P0802, what SOFTEX filing requirements apply, and how to avoid common mistakes.

 What is P0807 purpose code?

-P0807 is RBI's purpose code for off-site software exports.
-It covers payments you receive from foreign clients for software development, IT services, or technology work completed entirely in India.
+P0807 is RBI's purpose code for off-site software exports from India.
+It covers payments you receive from foreign clients for software development, IT services, or technology work delivered remotely from India to foreign clients.

 The "off-site" distinction matters.
 You're working from India, not at the client's location abroad.
 Your team codes in Mumbai, Bangalore, or Pune while serving clients in the US, UK, Singapore, or anywhere else.